Deep Learning Human Mind for Automated Visual Classification: Method

 \subsection{CNN-based Regression on EEG manifold for Visual Classification}

 In order to employ the RNN learned feature representation for general images, it is necessary to bypass the EEG recording stage and extract features directly from the image, which should be possible by our assumption that the learned EEG features reflect the image content which evoked the original EEG signals.

-We employed two CNN-based approaches to extract EEG features (or, at least, a close approximation) from an input image: \begin{itemize}[nolistsep,noitemsep] \item {\it Fine-tuning.} The first approach is to train a CNN to map images to corresponding EEG feature vectors.
-Typically, the first layers of CNN attempt to learn the general (global) features of the images, which are common between many tasks, thus we initialize the weights of these layers using pre-trained models, and then learn the weights of last layers from scratch.
-In particular, we used the pre-trained AlexNet CNN~\cite{krizhevsky2012imagenet}, and modified it by replacing the softmax classification layer with a regression layer (containing as many neurons as the dimensionality of the EEG feature vectors), using Euclidean loss as objective function. \item {\it Deep feature extraction.} The second approach consists of extracting image features using pre-trained CNN models and then employ regression methods to map image features to EEG feature vectors.
-We used our fine-tuned AlexNet~\cite{krizhevsky2012imagenet}, GoogleNet~\cite{szegedy2015going} and VGG~\cite{simonyan2014very} as feature extractors by reading the output of the last fully-connected layer, and then applied several regression methods (namely, k-NN regression, ridge regression, random forest regression) to obtain the predicted feature vectors. \end{itemize} We opted to fine-tune only AlexNet, instead of GoogleNet~\cite{szegedy2015going} and VGG~\cite{simonyan2014very}, because these two CNNs contain more convolutional layers and, as such, they were more prone to overfitting given the relatively small dataset size.
-The resulting CNN-based regressor allows to extract the brain-learned features from any input image; the extracted features can then be fed to the classifier trained during EEG feature learning to perform automated visual classification.
+We employed two CNN-based approaches (see Fig.~\ref{fig:cnn_regressor_model}) to extract EEG features (or, at least, a close approximation) from an input image: \begin{itemize}[nolistsep,noitemsep] \item {\it Approach 1: End to end training.} The first approach is to train a CNN to map images to corresponding EEG feature vectors.
+Typically, the first layers of CNN attempt to learn the general (global) features of the images, which are common between many tasks, thus we initialize the weights of these layers using pre-trained models, and then learn the weights of last layers from scratch in an end to end setting.
+In particular, we used the pre-trained AlexNet CNN~\cite{krizhevsky2012imagenet}, and modified it by replacing the softmax classification layer with a regression layer (containing as many neurons as the dimensionality of the EEG feature vectors), using Euclidean loss as objective function. \item {\it Approach 2: Deep feature extraction followed by regressor training.} The second approach consists of extracting image features using pre-trained CNN models and then employ regression methods to map image features to EEG feature vectors.
+We used our fine-tuned AlexNet~\cite{krizhevsky2012imagenet}, GoogleNet~\cite{szegedy2015going} and VGG~\cite{simonyan2014very} as feature extractors by reading the output of the last fully-connected layer, and then applied several regression methods (namely, k-NN regression, ridge regression, random forest regression) to obtain the predicted feature vectors. \end{itemize}

+We opted to fine-tune only AlexNet, instead of GoogleNet~\cite{szegedy2015going} and VGG~\cite{simonyan2014very}, because these two CNNs contain more convolutional layers and, as such, they were more prone to overfitting given the relatively small dataset size.
+The resulting CNN-based regressor is able to extract brain-learned features from any input image for futher classification by the softmax layer trained during EEG feature learning.